-- (i) Indigent, pensioners and people with disability consumers will receive the appropriate 6 KI free water. - (ii) The fixed costs of the service shall consist of the costs indicated as such by the council per premises/per unit/ per dwelling. - (iii) The number of users and estimated volume consumed per category will be used to determine the fixed tariff per category.
+- (i) Indigent consumers will receive the first 6 Kilolitre per month free of charge / not transferable - (ii) The fixed costs of the service shall consist of the costs indicated as such by the council per plot / business unit. - (iii) The number of users and estimated volume consumed per category will be used to determine the fixed tariff per category. - (iv) Where properties are not connected to the water service but can reasonably be connected to the service an availability tariff will be payable. - (v) Where council decide to make a profit on the service the profit will be added to the fixed and variable cost before tariffs are calculated.

-- (iv) Where properties are not connected to the water service but can reasonably be connected to the service an availability tariff will be payable. - (v) Where council decide to make a profit on the service the profit will be added to the fixed and variable cost before tariffs are calculated. - (d) Drought tariffs
+(d) Drought tariffs